fishaudio/fish-speech/README.md

 This codebase and all models are released under CC-BY-NC-SA-4.0 License.
 Please refer to [LICENSE](LICENSE) for more details.

 ---
+## Fish Agent
+We are very excited to annoce that we have made our self-research agent demo open source, you can now try our agent demo online at [demo](https://fish.audio/demo/live) for instant English chat and English and Chinese chat locally by following the [docs](https://speech.fish.audio/start_agent/).

+You should mention that the content is released under a **CC BY-NC-SA 4.0 licence**.
+And the demo is an early alpha test version, the inference speed needs to be optimised, and there are a lot of bugs waiting to be fixed.
+If you've found a bug or want to fix it, we'd be very happy to receive an issue or a pull request.

 ## Features
+### Fish Speech

 1. **Zero-shot & Few-shot TTS:** Input a 10 to 30-second vocal sample to generate high-quality TTS output. **For detailed guidelines, see [Voice Cloning Best Practices](https://docs.fish.audio/text-to-speech/voice-clone-best-practices).**